Secure CheckoutPersonal information is secured with SSL technology.

 Dr. Jerzy Adamski’s interest is to identify the factors responsible for the pathogenesis of cancer and complex metabolic diseases like diabetes and environmentally challenged diseases like asthma.
 He contributed to discovery of molecular basis of a sub-type of Zellweger syndrome (bifunctional protein deficiency).
 Dr. Adamski analyzed mechanisms of steroid hormone pre-receptor control on DNA, protein and metabolite level.
 His laboratory discovered human 17beta-HSD types 4, 7 and 14 and analyzed their promotors, subcellular localization, metabolic profile and associations with disease.
 He developed molecular tools like monoclonal antibodies or mass-spectrometry based assays.
 Recently, Dr. Adamski published the first genome wide analysis with metabolomics.
 By that he discovered impact of SNPs on genetically determined metabotypes in normal and disease-overt humans.
 He studies genetic predisposition to environmental challenges like nicotine, coffee, and gender–specific predispositions to disease.
 Finally, Dr. Adamski is committed to training of pre- and post-doctoral fellows of Technical University of Munich, with students coming from divisions of biology, biotechnology and biochemistry.
 He organized several international workshops and meetings fostering interdisciplinary scientific exchange of state-of-the-art and networking.
 Dr. Adamski is currently Editor-in-Chief of The Journal of Steroid Biochemistry and Molecular Biology and was awarded with Paula und Richard von Hertwig Prize for Interdisciplinary Research in 2010.

-Professor of Biology, Technische Universitat München, and Director, Helmholtz Zentrum München, Genome Analysis Center, Germany
+Professor of Biology, Technische Universität München, Germany, Direktor, Helmholtz Zentrum München, Molecular Endocrinology and Metabolism, and Genome Analysis Center, Germany